 Mr. McKenna has a bachelor's degree in engineering from the University of Illinois-Chicago.

-Ms. Ries is Vice President of Human Resources and Information Technology.
+Ms. Ries is Vice President of Customer and Human Resources.
 Before joining TEP in 2007, Ms. Ries was Vice President of Human Resources for Clopay Building Products Company, a division of Griffon Corporation.
 Ms. Ries also spent more than a dozen years in the airline industry, where she specialized in development and training.

 Ms. Ries has both a bachelor's degree in fine arts and an MBA from Arizona State University.